ashvardanian/extrapolaTED/README.md

      ```

 4. **Exploration**:
-   - Open your Jupyter Notebook and start generating TED-like lectures on your desired topics.
+   - Open your Jupyter Notebook and generate TED-like lectures on your desired topics.
    - Or simply open the [Wordware Prompt Pipeline](https://app.wordware.ai/r/25184ff7-db28-4c50-a0c4-2addbf31c28f) and start playing with it!

-Your journey towards creating insightful and illuminating TED-like lectures begins now!
+Your journey toward creating insightful and illuminating TED-like lectures begins now!

 ## :star2: The Minds Behind